 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience and pay tend to be weakly linked for Applications Engineers — those with more experience do not necessarily bring in higher earnings.
-Salaries for the relatively untried average out to around $64K, but survey participants with five to 10 years of experience earn a significantly higher median of $75K.
-For Applications Engineers, 10 to 20 years of experience on the job amounts to an average salary of $86K.
+Applications Engineers with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
+Workers in their first five years can expect to earn $64K, but people who have been around for five to 10 years earn a noticeably bigger sum of $75K.
+Applications Engineers who work for 10 to 20 years in their occupation tend to earn about $87K.
 Applications Engineers who have stuck around for more than two decades see earnings that are no higher than those of folks who have worked for 10 to 20 years.

 Pay Difference by Location